luelvira/luelvira.github.io/content/posts/haskell/building_a_parser/index.md

   show (TokError char) = "Unrecogniced token at " <> char
 ```

-In this case, we are overwriting the `show` function.
-Now, when the program tries to
+In this case, we are applying something similar to the polymorphism in `POO`.
+Now,
-print any of the tokens, will evaluate our custom function.
+when we call the function `show` with and argument of type `Token`, the function
+that will be called will be one of the defined above, depending on the element
+that have to be _showed_.

 ### Lexical Analysis {#lexical-analysis}